-- The current-carrying wire generates around it a circular magnetic field.
+Why is this?
+The current-carrying wire in the coil generates a magnetic field.

-- This changing field creates a voltage which (according to Lenz’s Law) opposes the direction of the primary current.
+This changing field creates a voltage which opposes the direction of the primary current.